-The Hemingway Review, edited by Suzanne del Gizzo, is a scholarly journal published twice a year by the Hemingway Society and the University of Idaho.
+The Hemingway Review, edited by Suzanne del Gizzo, is a scholarly journal published twice a year by the Hemingway Foundation and Society.
 The journal specializes in researched scholarship on the work and life of Ernest Hemingway.

 The Review has a print-run of 700 copies.
 Copies are sent to contributors, members of the Hemingway Society, and libraries.
 The Review also enjoys unlimited circulation via electronic databases including Project Muse (Johns Hopkins University Press), Ebsco Host, ProQuest, and Gale Infotrac.
 Collectively, these resources make the journal almost universally available in high school, public, and academic libraries.
 Thanks to our agreement with Project Muse, Hemingway Society members can view current and back issues of the Hemingway Review online.